Wound Care After Orthopaedic Surgery: What to Expect at Home

 Surgical incisions heal in stages.
 Although individual recovery varies depending on the type of orthopaedic procedure performed, most wounds follow a predictable pattern of inflammation, repair, and remodelling.

 It is normal for an incision to look more noticeable in the early weeks.
 Firmness, tightness, and temporary colour changes are part of how the body rebuilds tissue strength.
+Bruising around the incision is also normal and may spread away from the wound site - this happens because gravity causes blood to track through the tissue, sometimes appearing at a distance from the incision itself.

 Scar maturation continues quietly beneath the surface for several months.
 The key indicator of healthy healing is steady progress over time rather than perfection at any one point.